egemenimre/opticks/docs/models/sharpness.md

 $$\text{MTF}_{true}(f) = \text{MTF}_{ideal}(f) \times \text{ATF}(f) $$

-Multiplying the ATF value with the ideal optical MTF, we can reach the more realistic MTF with the aberrations.
+Multiplying the ATF value with the ideal optical MTF, we can reach a more realistic MTF with the aberrations.
 As the $W_{RMS}$ value increases, the ATF value decreases and the resulting MTF also decreases, corresponding to a degradation in image quality.

 Some sample fabrication tolerances are given [here](https://www.telescope-optics.net/fabrication.htm).
 For example, surface roughness for Commercial Optics can be a single wavelength (Peak-to-Valley), whereas for Precision Optics it could be about quarter of a wavelength and for High Precision Optics it could be as low as 5% of a wavelength.
 Satellite imagers would also be as high as 5% of a wavelength.